fecreif/100-days-of-code/r1-log.md

 Worked on Postman to test my API locally.
 Wrote SQL queries in MySQLWorkBench
 ### R1D2
-Worked on 2 github accounts 2 pairs of HHS keys
+Worked on 2 github accounts 2 pairs of SSH keys
 On one machine.
-Created Google Calendar API.
-Tested Get request, POST request.
+Created Google Calendar API.Tested Get request, POST request.